 Top Ten Secrets to Killing a Booner

-I have hunted whitetails for over 30yrs and have guided hunts for over 16yrs.
+I have hunted whitetails for over 30 years and have guided trophy deer hunts for over 20 years.
 I have learned more from listening to my hunters over the years and taking knowledge from them all.
 Below is a list that combines the minds and years of the most successful hunters I have met.
 These strategies have helped me successfully harvest multiple Boone and Crockett Whitetails.
 I hope they help you too.

 Gary Harpole, Owner Harpole’s Heartland Lodge